-Use the following procedure to create a system utility diskette and boot the system:
+To create the Asset Tag utility diskette and boot the system, perform the following steps:

-- 1. If you have not already done so, create a bootable system utility diskette from the CD using the Create Resource Configuration Utility Diskette option discussed earlier in this chapter. - 2.
-Insert the diskette into drive A, and reboot the system.

-NOTE: The Asset Tag utility diskette contains CD-ROM drivers that provide access to the CD-ROM drive when you boot from the diskette.
+- 1. If you have not already done so, create a bootable Asset Tag Utilities with CD-ROM diskette from the Dell OpenManage Server Assistant CD using the Create Diskettes option under Setup. - 2.
+Insert the diskette into the diskette drive and reboot the system. - VI NOTE: The Asset Tag utility diskette contains CD-ROM drivers that provide access to the CD-ROM drive when you boot from the diskette.

-After you boot the system with the system utility diskette, you can use the Asset Tag utility to enter an asset tag number that you or your organization assign to the system.
+After you boot the system with the Asset Tag utility diskette, you can use the Asset Tag utility to enter an asset tag number that you or your organization assigns to the system.
 You can also use the Asset Tag utility to reenter the system's service tag number if that becomes necessary.